apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **transport.enabledProtocols**  defaults to Java defaults
 + **transport.trustAll**  defaults to false
 + **transport.verifyHost**  defaults to true
++ **transport.keyAlias** The alias to use for selecting an keystore entry when required to send a client certificate to the server.
+No default.

 ### Failover Configuration options